Is now a good time to buy a house?

 But falling mortgage rates are now bringing buyers back, Rightmove suggests.

-The property portal has warned that more realistically-priced properties are selling faster though.
+The property portal says more realistically-priced properties are selling faster.

-If you can afford the high mortgage rates on offer, there is a chance that you will have more bargaining power as many home owners are struggling to sell their properties, Zoopla suggests.
+If you can afford the high mortgage rates on offer, there is a chance that you will have more bargaining power as many home owners are still taking discounts on asking prices.
+But Zoopla warns the discounts are starting to narrow.

 First-time buyer support